BrendanJohn/e28/independent-study/README.md

 ## Key benefits and features of Vue.js
 Described as a progressive framework, Vue.js is a relatively small JavaScript library that can be incorporated into existing projects incrementally as needed.
 The small and lightweight architecture of Vue is a design choice that is beneficial for developers because they are able to sprinkle in the effeciencies and dynamic front-end features rebuilding from scratch.
 Vue.js is an incrementally adoptable architecture that focuses on declarative rendering and component composition.
 Here lies one of the key differences between React and Vue, where React uses a functional design with regard to components, Vue implements a declarative design.
 This is in itself, also a unique design decision that embraces the go forward approach of ES lent6.
 In Vue, Components are created using the following syntax:

-Vue is driven entirely by the open source community, whereas Angular and React have a significant share of Google and Facebook employees contributing to the repositories. //TODO more research here.
+Vue is driven entirely by the open source community, whereas Angular and React have a significant share of Google and Facebook employees contributing to the repositories.
 Vue also tends toward more usage among the entirety of the pool of developes becase of its low barrier to entry due to it being a template-centric library.
+Thanks to this low barrier to entry, and beginner friendly nature, the library of components availalble in the Vue ecosystem is uniqely large for such a small lightweight tool, and a testament to its ease of use and adoptability.
 Initially released in February 2014.
 Developed by Evan You.